This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my

 I like having lists of simple things to remind me what to do with bulk groceries like fruits and vegetables purchased at the farmers market.
 In fact, I do not leave home without it.

 Boozy, Macerated Strawberries are a method more than they are a recipe, and entirely simple.
-They are all you need to have in order to pretty up a cake, garnish a dish of sweetened Whipped Ricotta, or if you have a Brunch waffle that needs additional flare other than good old maple syrup.
+They are all you need to have in order to pretty up a cake, garnish a Southern Cream Cheese Pound Cake, or if you have a Brunch waffle that needs additional flare other than good old maple syrup.

 Two somewhat uncommon flavor profiles that pair innately with Boozy Macerated Strawberries are both salted and smoked honey.
 Products of USA Honey Bees!
 Yes, you would be surprised…

 Boozy, Macerated Strawberries are a bright flavor profile.
 Because of the sweetness, they pair incredibly well with both salt and smoke.
 Keep this in mind if you need that little something additional for the dessert bar you are planning for your next backyard get together.

 A sharp and trusty paring knife is practically indispensable.
 Imported.
 Click images for pricing.

 Boozy, Macerated Strawberries add both color and spirit to decadent desserts.